1jour1vin

 Wine rated 3.7/5Wine rated 3.7/5Wine rated 3.7/5Wine rated 3.7/5Wine rated 3.7/5

-Costières de Nîmes wine, an AOP well worth the detour
+Costières de Nîmes wine, an AOP that’s well worth the detour

-Dating back to Roman times, the Costières de Nîmes vineyard is one of the oldest in Europe, situated at the junction of Occitanie and Provence.
-The wines of Costières de Nîmes were appreciated by the Greeks and later the Romans, served to the Popes of Avignon, and exported as early as the 16th century.
-Geographically located in Languedoc-Roussillon but more closely associated with the Côtes du Rhône in terms of its characteristics, Costières de Nîmes stretches from the city of Nîmes to the banks of the Rhône.
+Dating back to Roman times, the Costières de Nîmes vineyard is one of the oldest in Europe, located at the junction of Occitanie and Provence.
+The wines of Costières de Nîmes were appreciated by the Greeks and later by the Romans; they were served to the Popes of Avignon and exported as early as the 16th century.
+Geographically located in Languedoc-Roussillon but more closely associated with the Côtes du Rhône in terms of its characteristics, the Costières de Nîmes region stretches from the city of Nîmes to the banks of the Rhône.
 The Costières du Gard were classified as VDQS in 1950, AOC in 1986, and became Costières de Nîmes in 1989.
-Today, the terroir covers 24 communes and spans 25,000 hectares of hills and plateaus at altitudes between 20 and 100 meters, only half of which is planted.
+Today, the terroir covers 24 municipalities and spans 25,000 hectares of hills and plateaus at altitudes between 20 and 100 meters, only half of which is planted with vines.

-On the slopes of the sun-drenched hills of the Camargue, the grape varieties that produce these delights thrive in ideal conditions.
-Villafranchian gravel, low altitude, and a seaside location...
+On the slopes of the sun-drenched hills of the Camargue, the grape varieties that give rise to these delicacies enjoy optimal conditions: Villafranchian gravel, low altitude, and a seaside location...

-Given the region's climate, it's no surprise that the Costières de Nîmes appellation is home to some of the world's finest wines.
+Given the region's weather conditions, it is not surprising that the Costières de Nîmes appellation is home to some of the world's finest wines.

-The Mediterranean climate, with maritime influences, is characterized by three key elements: sunshine—with over 250 sunny days per year—rain concentrated over a small number of days, and the Mistral wind, which blows through and cleanses the vineyards.
+The Mediterranean climate, with maritime influences, is characterized by three key elements: sunshine—with more than 250 days of sunshine per year—rain concentrated over a small number of days, and the Mistral wind, which blows through and cleanses the vineyard.
 Thanks to the water table, the vines are protected from summer drought.
-The terroir of the Costières de Nîmes wines, the largest Villafranchian terrace in Europe, consists of pebbles.
+The terroir of Costières de Nîmes wines—Europe’s largest Villafranchian terrace—consists of pebbles.
 This layer, several meters thick, stores the sun’s heat and releases it during the night, much like in Châteauneuf-du-Pape.
-But unlike its scorching neighbor, the heat stored in the pebbles here enhances the convective effect of thermal breezes.
-Indeed, starting in the mid-afternoon, cool sea breezes passing through the Petite Camargue encounter the heated pebble layer as they move up along the Costières, creating a powerful suction of air.
-The moderating effect of these breezes amplifies the temperature fluctuations between day and night, a factor known to preserve the freshness and purity of the fruit in the wines.
-These various elements produce grapes with high potential and high sugar content.
+But unlike its scorching neighbor, the warm mass formed by the pebbles here enhances the convective effect of thermal breezes.
+In fact, starting in the mid-afternoon, cool sea breezes passing through the Petite Camargue encounter the warm mass of pebbles as they move up along the Costières, creating a powerful suction of air.
+The moderating effect of these breezes amplifies the temperature fluctuations between day and night, a factor known to preserve the freshness and purity of the wines’ fruit.
+These various factors produce grapes with high potential and high sugar content.

 The grape varieties behind Costières de Nîmes wine